shenwei356/kmcp/docs/faq.md

 ## Database building

+### Can I create a database with custom genome collections for profiling?

+Yes, you can use [taxonkit create-taxdump](https://bioinf.shenwei.me/taxonkit/usage/#create-taxdump) to create NCBI-style taxdump files for profiling, which also generates a `taxid.map` file.

 ### What k-mer size should I use to build the database?

 Multiple k-mer sizes are supported, but one value is good enough.